Shopping

 Naschmarkt

 Vienna Naschmarkt, on the plateau above the Wien River, is an absolute must for any visitor to Vienna.
-Shoppers can find a huge selection of fresh fruit and vegetables, fish, meat, spices and exotic specialties from many countries, such as Italy, Greece and Turkey in the 123 fixed stands along a 1.5 km walk.
+Shoppers can find a huge selection of fresh fruit and vegetables, fish, meat, spices and exotic specialties from many countries, such as Italy, Greece and Turkey in the 123 fixed stands along a 1.5-kilometre walk.
 Stop by for some of the best kebab and falafel wraps to be found in town.

 Altmann & Kühne